ludanin/groupxs/README.md

 Install all dependencies with `npm install` (or `yarn` if you prefer).

-To run the tests simply run `npm test`.
+To run the tests run `npm test`.

-To run the program simply run `npm start`.
+To run the program run `npm start`.

 There's an `Order` defined at `src/index.ts`, you can change it to see how the program behaves with different orders.
-By the way, the current approach to solve the task at hand is a bit of an overkill, besides the lowest price you can see every single possible way to arrange the books of an `Order` --so if you asked for a performant version of this same question I'd probably choose another way to solve this.
+By the way, the current approach to solve the task at hand is a bit of an overkill, besides the lowest price you can see every single way to arrange the books of an `Order` --so if you asked for a performant version of this same question I'd probably choose another way to solve this.